Avoiding Scalability Collapse by Restricting Concurrency: Generic Concurrency Restriction

 \subsection{Correctness}

-A lock implementation is called \emph{starvation-free} if every thread trying to acquire the lock eventually does so, provided no thread holds the lock for an infinitely long period of time.
-We argue that the GCR algorithm does not introduce starvation as long as the underlying lock is starvation-free, the OS scheduler does not starve any thread and the underling architecture supports starvation-free atomic increment and swap operations.
+A lock is \emph{starvation-free} if every attempt for its acquisition eventually succeeds.
+In this section, we argue that the GCR algorithm does not introduce starvation as long as the underlying lock is starvation-free, the OS scheduler does not starve any thread and the underling architecture supports starvation-free atomic increment and swap operations.
 On a high level, our argument is built on top of two observations, namely that once a thread enters the queue of waiting threads, it eventually reaches the top of the queue, and that a thread at the top of the queue eventually calls the \code{Lock} function of the underlying lock.
-Further details appear in the longer version of the paper. }